 - Questions regarding the Burnt Oranges Sound Policy or its enforcement are directed to the Sound Marshals on site.
 Sound Marshals are not only able to help adjust sound levels, but also provide technical advice for maintaining compliance.

-- The Sound Sponsor or one of his/her representatives must be readily available when the sound system is in use.
+- The Sound Sponsor or one of his/her representatives is readily available at all times when the sound system is in use.

 - If there is a sound issue and a Sound Sponsor or one of his/her representatives is not able to be found within 10 minutes, an on-duty Sound Marshal, Ranger, or member of Burnt Oranges is authorized to lower sound levels or turn the sound source off as deemed necessary.